 - 1. Question paper should be set strictly according to the syllabus. - 2.
 The language of questions should be straight & simple. - 3.
-In all nine questions should be asked, of which first question of 15 marks (Comprising of 10 short answer type questions covering the whole syllabus) will be compulsory. - 4.
-Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
-All questions carry equal marks (15).
+Not more than one question should be based on one topic. - 4.
+The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
+At least eight questions should be set, out of which the candidates should be required to attempt any five.

-Section-A: Ecology in relation to crop; Eco system- components and energy flow- food chain and energy output relationships; Agro- ecosystem and agro-ecological zones of India; Efficient food producing systems;

-Section-B: Farming system of the world-arable, pastoral, lay farming, shifting cultivation, ranching and agro-forestry systems, energy and fuel, wood plantations; Specialized and diversified forming;

-Section-C: Family, co-operative and collective farming, their occurrence and adaptation and weakness; Cropping systems, their characteristics and management;

-Section-D: Cropping patterns; Farm selection, size of the farm and farm layout, cropping schemes and crop plans; solar radiation concepts, laws and their absorption in crop system; Bio-geo-chemical cycle and their significance.
+Ecology in relation to crop; Eco system- components and energy flow- food chain and energy output relationships; Agro- ecosystem and agro-ecological zones of India; Efficient food producing systems; Farming system of the world-arable, pastoral, lay farming, shifting cultivation, ranching and agro-forestry systems, energy and fuel, wood plantations; Specialized and diversified forming; Family, co-operative and collective farming, their occurrence and adaptation and weakness; Cropping systems, their characteristics and management; Cropping patterns; Farm selection, size of the farm and farm layout, cropping schemes and crop plans; Solar radiation concepts, laws and their absorption in crop system; Bio-geo-chemical cycle and their significance.